 Moustiers-Sainte-Marie, on the western approach to the gorge, is worth a stop in its own right: a cliff-hanging village famous for its faïence pottery (tin-glazed earthenware) since the 17th century, with a waterfall bisecting the village centre and a chapel on the cliff above.
 A golden star suspended between the two cliff faces on a chain — according to legend, placed there by a returning Crusader knight — adds an element of magical realism to the setting.

-For van drivers: the Route des Crêtes demands care but is entirely achievable in a VW T3 or similar van.
+For van drivers: the Route des Crêtes demands care but is entirely achievable in a classic campervan or similar van.
 Key considerations: check the one-way direction before setting out; maintain very low speed on the narrow cliff sections; do not attempt to pass other vehicles on the vertiginous rim sections — one of you will need to reverse to a wider point; park at La Palud and walk the belvédère trails if the driving demands are unwanted.
 The gorge is most beautiful in morning light (east-facing walls catch the early sun) or late afternoon.
 Avoid midday in July/August when the road is busiest.